sierra-bot/portfolio/content/projects.md

 Here are some projects I have recently completed:

-- Exploratory Data Analysis with Tidyverse Tools [Running Man, Weather Man](/project1/)
+- Exploratory Data Analysis with Tidyverse Tools: [Running Man, Weather Man](/project1/)

-- Modeling, Testing, and Classification [Food, People, and Other Counts for Texas Counties](/project2final/)
+- Modeling, Testing, and Classification: [Food, People, and Other Counts for Texas Counties](/project2final/)

+- That Little Box Thing: [An At-Home STI Testing Kit for UT Students](/sti_test.pdf/)